lorenzofelletti/EdgeCloudApproximate/README.md

 > The default environment is called `base`, which you can omit.
 > Without activating the environment, you can't use `jupyter`.

-#### Install Sparkmagic
+### Install Sparkmagic
 Install sparkmagic
-- run `pip install sparkmagic`
+- Run `pip install sparkmagic`
-- make sure ipywidgets is correctly installed
+- Make sure ipywidgets is correctly installed
   - run `jupyter nbextension enable --py --sys-prefix widgetsnbextension`
-- to check your sparkmagic version, run `pip show sparkmagic`
+- To check your sparkmagic version, run `pip show sparkmagic`
-- go to the folder shown in the output of the above command beside `Location:`
+- Go to the folder shown in the output of the above command beside `Location:`
   - e.g. `/home/[username]/anaconda3/lib/python3.7/site-packages/`
-- then run the following commands
+- Then run the following commands
 ```
 sudo ~/anaconda3/bin/jupyter-kernelspec install ./sparkmagic/kernels/sparkkernel
 sudo ~/anaconda3/bin/jupyter-kernelspec install ./sparkmagic/kernels/pysparkkernel